llm-bible/llm-bible.github.io/_publications/chow2024towards.markdown

 bibkey: chow2024towards
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.11376"}
-tags: ['RAG', 'Model Architecture', 'GPT']
+tags: ['RAG', 'GPT', 'Model Architecture']
 ---
 Multi-modal large language models (MLLMs) have enabled numerous advances in understanding and reasoning in domains like vision, but we have not yet seen